 6. Treehouse Cafe

 The owners of Treehouse Cafe, Fadi and Pam Alnimiri, wanted to create a beautiful space for guests to enjoy great food and wine.
 They’ve certainly succeeded!
-At Treehouse, they serve up Mediterranean, Greek, and Thai menu items that they personally select.
+At Treehouse, they serve up Mediterranean, Thai and Greek menu items that they personally select.

-Customers appreciate the relaxed vibe and delicious food, especially when they can enjoy it outdoors in nice weather.
-The wine selection is impressive as well.
+Customers appreciate the relaxed vibe and delicious food, especially when they can enjoy outdoor dining in nice weather.
+The wine-tasting selection is impressive as well.

 7. Carmel Belle